-Unlike phase 1 and phase 2 safety protocols, the reopening proclamation does not include a requirement for 14-day quarantine for domestic travelers coming from states other than Oregon or Idaho.
+Unlike the original phase 1 and phase 2 safety protocols, the higher education proclamation does not include a requirement for 14-day quarantine for domestic travelers coming from states other than Oregon or Idaho.

 Where can I find more information?